[ Voyage Details | Passenger List ]

 In 1850, Perth solicitor A.H.
 Stone described Catherine DONELLY as a very fine and pretty girl, whose first employment was with the Colonial Immigration Officer, F.D.Wittenoom.
 Stone also offered her brother, Dennis, his first employment at £9 a year, and described him as an intelligent looking lad.

-[ 'The Diary of Alfred Hawes Stone' | 'Early Days' (The journal & proceedings of WA Historical Society) vol 1 pt 6 ]
+'Early Days' (The journal & proceedings of WA Historical Society) vol 1 pt 6 ]

 [ 'The Bride Ships' by Rica Erickson, 1992 ]